 It’s the first promotion I’ve ever received while working at a large corporation.
 (I was promoted in my first job from unpaid intern to intern with a stipend, basically.
 After I cried in front of my boss about money issues.
 A STORY FOR ANOTHER TIME!)
 I’m not entirely sure how to navigate the promotion gracefully, but I’ll certainly invite you all along upon my journey of discovery.

 The better part of getting this promotion was luck.
 And I think that’s likely true of any promotion.

 But luck is boring to blog about.
 And it ain’t everything.
 I Underwooded a good portion of this shit.
 So let me tell you what I tried and rate how well it worked.

-Guys, Bitches can’t thank you enough for stepping up and volunteering your salary histories for our recent article on job hopping.
-If you haven’t read it yet, go check it out and feel free to skip straight down to those juicy, delicious, nutritious comments.
+Guys, we Bitches can’t thank you enough for stepping up and volunteering your salary histories for our recent article on job hopping.
+If you haven’t read it yet, go check it out.
+And feel free to skip straight down to those juicy, delicious, nutritious comments.